SCOPAC contributed £15,000 towards the monitoring of a trial testing a new approach

 of sand in the sea.
 The works were undertaken between the 9th and 14th February 2015,

-Cliffs Chine (Poole).
-Seven survey sets have been collected by the Channel Coast
+Seven survey sets were collected by the Channel Coast Observatory (CCO) over time.

-also been produced by the steering group for practitioners and regulators.
+A ‘lessons learned’ leaflet was produced by the steering group for practitioners